 Crab pasta is so easy and delicious, it’s definitely one to add into your meal plan for a night when you don’t have all that much time, but still want something tasty and homemade.
 It’s definitely going to be something we have again soon.

-- 8oz pasta - recommend wholewheat spaghetti/thin spaghetti or linguini
+- 8 oz pasta 225g, recommend wholewheat spaghetti/thin spaghetti or linguini

-- 8oz crabmeat (or one large dressed crab)
+- 8 oz crabmeat 225g, or one large dressed crab

-- 1-2 cloves of garlic, depending on size (or more to taste - this isn't that strong)
+- 1 clove garlic or 2, depending on size (or more to taste - this isn't that strong)